Hriishikeshh/cistup-vehicle-count/README.md

 # cistup-final

+# ps: to view the video click on demo-video.mp4 and click on view raw to download it

 step 1: clone the repository using git clone <url> in your pc

 step 2: step1: congratulations on cloning!!